 Within fourteen (14) days of filing a Policy Grievance, the parties shall meet in an attempt to resolve the difference.
 Failure to meet to resolve the difference or if the parties are unable to resolve the Policy Grievance within fourteen (14) days of filing, shall entitle the aggrieved party to advance the Policy Grievance to Step Three within an additional fourteen (14) days.

-24.05 (a) Where a grievance is heard by a three (3) member board, the decision of the majority of the members is the decision of the Board but if there is no majority, the decision of the Chair governs and his decision is the decision of the Arbitration Board.
+24.05 (a) Where a grievance is heard by a three (3) member board, the decision of the majority of the members is the decision of the Board but if there is no majority, the decision of the Chair governs and their decision is the decision of the Arbitration Board.

 (b) When disciplinary action against an Employee is involved, the Arbitration Board, or single Arbitrator may vary the penalty, as it considers just and reasonable under the circumstances.